 The REIT's audit committee is comprised of the three Independent Trustees.
-The audit committee consists of Janet Graham, John van Haastrecht and Timothy Unwin, with Ms. Graham serving as chair.
+During 2008, the audit committee consisted of Janet Graham, John van Haastrecht and Timothy Unwin, with Ms. Graham serving as chair.
+Timothy Unwin resigned his position with the Board of Trustees and the audit committee effective February 27, 2009.
+The Board of Trustees is seeking candidates to fill his vacant position.
 The audit committee assists the Trustees in fulfilling their responsibilities of oversight and supervision of the accounting and financial reporting practices and procedures of the REIT, the adequacy of internal accounting controls and procedures, and the quality and integrity of financial statements of the REIT.
-In addition, the audit committee is responsible for directing the auditors' examination of specific areas and for the selection of independent auditors to be appointed by the holders of Voting Units.
+In addition, the audit committee is responsible for directing the auditors'

+examination of specific areas and for the selection of independent auditors to be appointed by the holders of Voting Units.